-- 2.6.1 Guidelines on budget preparation are issued to Executive Directors and Directors, following advice from the Director of Finance, Performance and Procurement.
-The guidelines will take account of:
+- 2.6.1 Budget principles and general guidance relating to Guidelines on budget preparation are shared with issued to Directors and Assistant Directors, following advice from the Director of Finance and Support Services, through the Finance Business Partner Teams.
+The guidance guidelines will take account of:

 - legal requirements

 - medium-term planning prospects

+- West Sussex Plan priorities

-- West Sussex Plan available resources
+- Corporate or County Council Plan available resources

 - spending pressures

 - other relevant government guidelines

-- · other internal policy documents
+- other internal policy documents

 - cross-cutting issues (where relevant)

-- the role of the Performance and Finance Select Committee in strategic budget issues.
+- the role of the Performance and Finance Scrutiny Committee in strategic budget issues.